open-mmlab/mmagic/docs/en/notes/faq.md

   The registry mechanism will be triggered only when the file of the module is imported.
 So you need to import that file somewhere.

-- What's the folder structure of xxx dataset.
+- What's the folder structure of xxx dataset?

   You can make sure the folder structure is correct following tutorials of [dataset preparation](../advanced_guides/dataset.md).

 - How to use LMDB data to train the model?

-  YOu can use scripts in `tools/data` to make LMDB files.
+  You can use scripts in `tools/data` to make LMDB files.
 More details are shown in tutorials of [dataset preparation](../advanced_guides/dataset.md).